Esukhia/teachingtibetan.com/docs/communicative/general_linguistic_range.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+This means that the person is capable of:

+Expressing themselves clearly: They can communicate their thoughts, ideas, and opinions in a way that is easily understood by others.
+Not showing much sign of having to restrict what they want to say: They do not encounter significant limitations or difficulties in expressing their intended message or meaning.
+They can freely and effectively express what they want to say without feeling constrained or restricted.
+In summary, this descriptor suggests that the individual has the ability to clearly communicate their thoughts and ideas without facing substantial restrictions or limitations.
+They can express themselves freely and effectively, allowing their intended message or meaning to be conveyed without significant hindrances.

 </details>